- Maggy Lehmicke Photo Gallery

 Lehmicke helped the team earn the Herman Award for the highest team GPA of all Nebraska’s women’s sports in 2013.
 Lehmicke was named to the Nebraska Scholar-Athlete Roll in the fall of 2012 and spring of 2013.

 Lehmicke was a four-star recruit who had been ranked as high as No. 74 nationally.
 Lehmicke, who attended Chrysalis School in Woodinville, Wash., was ranked No. 2 overall in the state of Washington as well as No. 2 in in the Northwest region.
 She competed in a variety of major tournaments, including the USTA National Championships.

 Lehmicke is a native of Washington born on Nov.
 1, 1993, in Bellevue but resided in Kirkland prior to her choice of attending Nebraska.
-Lehmicke is the daughter of Leo Lehmicke and Cynthia Anonsen with one brother, Max.
+Lehmicke is the daughter of Leo Lehmicke and Cynthia Anonsen.
+Maggy has one brother, Max.
 A journalism major at Nebraska, Maggy earned her bachelor's degree in May of 2016.
 She was a Big Ten Distinguished Scholar and an academic All-Big Ten selection in both 2014 and 2015.
 She has claimed spots on the Nebraska Scholar-Athlete Honor Roll in each of her first six semesters.
 Nebraska's Big Ten Sportsmanship Award winner in 2015, she earned a prestigious Nebraska Student-Athlete HERO Leadership Award in 2014.
 She was a two-time member of the Tom Osborne Citizenship Team.
 Lehmicke’s hobbies include writing, fashion design and yoga.